48 Free (BOM) Bill of Materials Templates (Excel – Word)

 The following types of BOMs are based on the discipline where they are applied:

-• Mechanical BOM – A mechanical bill of materials lists all the mechanical parts of a product, such as bearings, nuts, gears, body, levers, etc
+• Mechanical BOM – It lists all the mechanical parts of a product, such as bearings, nuts, gears, body, levers, etc

-• Electronic BOM – An electronic bill of materials focuses on the electrical aspects of the product, such as circuits, conductors, wiring, switches, etc.
+• Electronic BOM – It focuses on the electrical aspects of the product, such as circuits, conductors, wiring, switches, etc.

-• Packaging BOM – The packaging bill of materials is developed at the packaging stage of a product and lists packaging requirements such as color, aesthetics, ergonomics, etc.
+• Packaging BOM – It is developed at the packaging stage of a product and lists packaging requirements such as color, aesthetics, ergonomics, etc.

-• Kit BOM – A kit bill of materials is a list of individual items that can be sold independently but are a set and can be used by combining them by a given rule (set of instructions) – for example, different colors, flavors of a product can be sold as a kit.
+• Kit BOM – It is a list of individual items that can be sold independently but are a set and can be used by combining them by a given rule (set of instructions) – for example, different colors, flavors of a product can be sold as a kit.
 Kit BOM is usually prepared in the sales process.

 Types according to product structure and model

-• Configurable BOM: A configurable bill of materials lists all the parts and components required to design and manufacture highly configurable products to certain specifications.
+• Configurable BOM: It lists all the parts and components required to design and manufacture highly configurable products to certain specifications.
 Configurable BOMs are used by manufacturers that offer multiple options (configurations) of the same product to consumers.

-• Configuration BOM: A configuration bill of materials contains the items needed to manufacture an option (configuration) of a buildable and sellable product.
+• Configuration BOM: It contains the items needed to manufacture an option (configuration) of a buildable and sellable product.
 A configuration BOM will generally be developed once the customer has chosen an option over other options or customization.

-• Resolved BOM: A resolved bill of materials contains the information or items (parts and assemblies) needed to deliver/manufacture a product’s single/specific configuration.
+• Resolved BOM: It contains the information or items (parts and assemblies) needed to deliver/manufacture a product’s single/specific configuration.

-• Serialized BOM: A serialized bill of materials contains a lot of serial numbers of components of a product or the finished product that can be tracked to offer services such as maintenance, repair, or replacement.
+• Serialized BOM: It contains a lot of serial numbers of components of a product or the finished product that can be tracked to offer services such as maintenance, repair, or replacement.

 How to Use a BOM Template

-Bill of materials templates have been proven to improve productivity and enhance the bill of materials process.
+BOM templates have been proven to improve productivity and enhance the BOM process.
 There is an extensive range of different types of bills of materials templates on the internet to choose from.
-Bill of materials templates saves time, especially when it comes to repetitive projects.
+The template saves time, especially when it comes to repetitive projects.

 The following two steps can be adopted while using templates to create a BOM: